immy1996/immy1996.github.io/_posts/blog/2018-16-4-Tincan-Prototypes-Basketball-Course.md

 in the box before going to my course.
 The final assignment we had to do was to modify the progress reports and add visual graphs to it.
 We used the graphs from chart.js and implemented to the progress reports page.

-The languages I used to modify the site was JavaScript, HTML5, and CSS3.
+The languages I used to make my course and modify the site were JavaScript, HTML5, and CSS3.

 <div id="carouselExampleIndicators" class="carousel slide" data-ride="carousel">
     <ol class="carousel-indicators">